Notes from The Subtle Art of Not Giving a F*ck by Mark Manson.

 Entertaining death makes one more courageous and increases the probability of focusing more on the necessary and focusing less on the trivial.

 Chapter 1 mentions that caring for something big will help you not care about the smaller things, and subsequent chapters rephrase the "something big" to a "good value".
 This closely parallels a point made by Acharya Vivekji several times: one must find a purpose before letting go of the ego.
-The idea is to care about something bigger than yourself so all your problems become meaningless in the face of the higher purpose or value.
+The idea is to care about something bigger than yourself so most of your problems become tiny in the face of a higher purpose or value.

-Chapter 3 made a solid point about trying to be exceptional.
+Chapter 3 made a good point about trying to be exceptional.

 Before reading this book, I had targets and measures where the targets were not under my control and the measures were rather binary.
 For example, one target was "obtain a software engineering internship at a reputable company" and the measure was "did I get a software engineering internship at a reputable company?".
 This book makes the strong argument for adopting values and measures where the values are in immediate control and the measures are discrete with endless levels or even continuous altogether.
 For example, one value could be "study for coding interviews to boost the probability of passing them" and the measure would be "how many interview questions and mock interviews have I done?".
 The shift from out-of-control targets and binary measures to in-my-control values and non-binary measures is a change I'd like to bring in to every facet of my life.